Add or edit a Confluence Cloud source

 Note

 Q&A in Confluence is an external plugin that must be installed on the instance, and isn’t indexed by the Confluence connector.
-In order to index Q&A, you must use a Generic REST cloud source.
+In order to index Q&A, you must use a REST API cloud source.

-Add or edit a Confluence Cloud source
+Add a Confluence Cloud source

 Tip